Olan1ke/NorthWind-Traders-Sale-Analysis/README.md

 .
 Beverage is the category of product that generated the most revenue.

 .
-Margaret Peacock generated more than 200000($),while Steven Buchanan did not generate uo to 10000($).
+Margaret Peacock generated more than 200000,while Steven Buchanan did not generate uo to 10000.
-Margaret should be commended while steven should be giving a set target.
+Margaret should be commended while Steven should be giving a set target.

 .
 The Average revenue is 587 while average cost of shipping is 96.20.
 I feel a better,cheaper and faster shipping company should used for shipping the goods.